zweckj/acaia/README.md

 # Acaia Scales Home Assistant Integration

+> [!CAUTION]
+> This integration is included with Home Assistant since version 2024.12.
+Switch the the built in integration instead.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=zweckj&repository=acaia&category=integration)

 This is an integration to control your Acaia Scales.
 Currently starting/stopping/resetting the timer and taring the scale is supported.